ajsmit/Basic_stats/docs/08-one_way_anova.md

   filter(Diet %in% c(1, 2), Time == 21)
 ```

 Once we have filtered our data we may now perform the t-test.
 Traditionally this would be performed with `t.test()`, but recent developments in R have made any testing for the comparison of means more convenient by wrapping everything up into the one single function `compare_means()`.
-We will need to use only this one signle function for all of the tests we will perform in this chapter as well as Chapter 9.
-To use `compare_means()` for a t-test we must simplu specify this in the `method` argument, as seen below:
+We may use only this one single function for many of the tests we will perform in this chapter as well as Chapter 9.
+To use `compare_means()` for a t-test we must simply specify this in the `method` argument, as seen below:

 ```r